zkrush/aleo-pool-client/docs/en/_document/our_advantage.md

 # Why Choose Us

-## Leading GPU Algorithm
+### Leading Algorithm

-Our world-class R & D team has made extensive optimizations to the zero-knowledge proof algorithm, providing an ultra-experience with GPU mining.
+Our professional R&D team has made numerous optimizations and improvements to the Zero Knowledge Proofs algorithm, offering users with an unrivialed GPU mining experience.

-## Sound Security System
+### Professional Architecture

-ZKRush has one of the world's leading security and risk management system to protect users assets and privacy.
+Our mining pool is built with a microservice design, which means that applications are built as independent components that can be updated, deployed, and expanded for each service to fulfill the demands of application-specific functionality.

-## 24/7 O&M
+### Full-Stack Service

-Industry leading operations & maintenance team to guarantee the 7/24 operations of ZKRush.
+ZKRush has professional IDCs, network structures and DevOps team to ensure the 7/24 stable operation of the mining pool.

-## All-Round Service
+### Custom Requirements

-Our all-inclusive service is devoted to bridge the gap between mining and trading, and offering a one-stop mining ecosphere.
+Based on the customers' diverse hardware environments, our team will assist in lowering the cost of investment in transformation through software adaption to improve our clients' market competitiveness.